kaz-utashiro/App-Greple-xlate/README.md

     </p>
 </div>

 Then add `--xlate` option to translate the selected area.
-It will find and replace them by the **deepl** command output.
+Then, it will find the desired sections and replace them by the **deepl** command output.

 By default, original and translated text is printed in the "conflict marker" format compatible with [git(1)](http://man.he.net/man1/git).
 Using `ifdef` format, you